harishfysx/BpmCustomPortal2/readme.md

-Versin13
+Versin14

-All are completed except Medical Lab test screen.
+All screens are completed.
-Charaka project twx uploaded